PDF Version of this Document

 Formal entrance into the Interdepartmental Neuroscience Program takes place at the end of the first year of studies.
 Before that, students apply and are admitted to the Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) which oversees the core curriculum for all first year PhD students in the basic sciences at Rosalind Franklin University.
 Application materials can be found at:

 Entrance requirements include a baccalaureate degree from an accredited college or university, satisfactory scores on the Graduate Record Examination (GRE), and three letters of recommendation.
 Most successful applicants have prior research experience and completed undergraduate courses in Biochemistry and Statistics.
-Applications must be completed by December 31, 2013.
-Qualified applicants will be invited to visit mid February, 2014 for Recruitment Day.
+Applications must be completed by December 31, 2014.
+Qualified applicants will be invited to visit February 13, 2015 for Recruitment Day.

 Students admitted to the program receive a full tuition waiver, a $28,000 annual stipend and are eligible to participate in the employee health care benefit program at competitive rates.